michaeljmcd/sheepshead/doc/specification-cli-client.md

 % Specification for Sheepshead Command Line Interface
 % Michael McDermott

-The longterm goal is to build a nice web-based interface for the game of sheepshead.
+The long term goal is to build a nice web-based interface for the game of sheepshead.
 I will build a command line interface (CLI) first in order to better test the server.